psycopg/psycopg/docs/basic/usage.rst

 Connection logging
 ------------------

-Psycopg uses the `logging` module to report the operations happening at connection time.
+Psycopg uses the stdlib `logging` module to report the operations happening at connection time.
 If you experience slowness or random failures on connection you can set the ``psycopg`` logger at ``DEBUG`` level to read the operations performed.